Suspect in Iowa trooper’s death taken from hospital to jail

 Patrol Sgt.
 Jim Smith was killed while helping to arrest Lang, who was barricaded inside his home, authorities said.

-Lang was taken from University of Iowa Hospitals and Clinics to the Grundy County Sheriff’s Office, where he made his initial court appearance.
+Lang, who ran for sheriff last year, was taken from University of Iowa Hospitals and Clinics to the Grundy County Sheriff’s Office, where he made his initial court appearance.

 He has been charged with first-degree murder, attempt to commit murder and assault on a peace officer.
 Lang was taken to the Black Hawk County Jail, where he was being held on $3 million cash bond.

-Note: This story has been corrected to show the name of the agency is Iowa State Patrol.